GabdullinN/loss-landscape-analysis/README.md

 **3. Known peculiarities**

-Any LLA function that requires Hessian analysis will throw an error at the initial call.
+Any LLA function that requires Hessian analysis will throw a Warning at the initial call.
 It warns about the possible memory leak, but it can be ignored since the library ensures that no memory leak occurs when viz_lla or viz_esd are used. **However, this is not guaranteed** if the user manually calls only some components of LLA functions, see, for instance, the description of hessian_calc.reset() method in src_lla/hessian.

 **Referencing LLA**